QuantGeekDev/mcp-framework-docs/docs/introduction.md

 - Developing specialized AI assistants
 - Extending AI capabilities with external services
 - Building enterprise AI solutions
+- Creating web-based AI tools (using SSE transport)
+- Developing secure AI services with authentication

 Ready to get started?
-Head to the [Installation](installation) guide to begin building your first MCP server.
+Head to the [Installation](installation) guide to begin building your first MCP server, or learn more about our [transport options](Transports/overview.md).